King Charles Spaniel

-The King Charles Spaniel and the other types of toy spaniels were crossbred with the Pug in the early 19th century to reduce the size of the nose, as was the style of the day.
+The modern King Charles Spaniel, and the other types of toy spaniels, are likely the result of crossbreeding historic spaniels with other East Asian breeds (such as the Japanese Chin, Pekingese, and the Pug) in the early 19th century.
+This was done mainly to reduce the size of the nose and snout, as was the style of the day.
 The 20th century saw attempts to restore lines of King Charles Spaniels to the breed of Charles II's time.
 These included the unsuccessful Toy Trawler Spaniel and the now popular Cavalier King Charles Spaniel.
 The Cavalier is slightly larger, with a flat head and a longer nose, while the King Charles is smaller, with a domed head and a flat face.

 Historically the breeds that were merged into the King Charles Spaniel were used for hunting; due to their stature they were not well suited.
 They have kept their hunting instincts, but do not exhibit high energy and are better suited to being lapdogs.
 The modern breed is prone to several health problems, including cardiac conditions and a range of eye problems.